Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Two-Player Minimax Games

 \begin{definition}[No-Regret] Let $ K, A $ be convex sets.
 At each time, a player observes a point $ x_t \in K $ and chooses an action $ a_t \in A $.
 The regret of the algorithm is defined as

 \end{definition}

 Online learning is a well-studied area of machine learning with a rich set of connections to various areas in mathematics and computer science.
 In particular, there are frameworks in order to construct algorithms such as follow-the-perturbed leader, follow-the-regularized leader and mirror descent.
-In particular, our algorithm can be seen as a version of mirror descent with the entropy regularizer and \cref{thm:regression_bound} as a version of the regret guarantee for the algorithm.
-In addition to the ones mentioned above, There are several other frameworks considered to solve minimax games such as variational inequalities, extragradient methods, optimistic methods and so on.
-We believe this framework is a useful one to consider for many learning tasks, especially in settings where we have function approximation.
+Our algorithm can be seen as a version of mirror descent with the entropy regularizer and Theorem~\ref{thm:regression_bound} as a version of the regret guarantee for the algorithm.
+In addition to those mentioned above, there are several other frameworks considered to solve minimax games such as variational inequalities, extragradient methods, optimistic methods, etc. We believe this general framework is a useful one to consider for many learning tasks, especially in settings where we have function approximation.

 {

 {\mathcal{K}} {{f}^\st} {\mathbf{R}_T} {\mathbf{k}} {\mathbf{p}} {\mathbf{k}^\st} [1]{\mathbf{k}^\stp{#1}}